PMStander/pib/.project/core/activeContext.md

 - Implemented workspace management features with component-based architecture
 - Created workspace card, form, and invite components
 - Developed a comprehensive workspaces page with filtering and pagination
+- Fixed issues with workspaces not showing up in the dashboard
+- Implemented Nuxt's useState for better state management of shared data
+- Created a new useAppState composable for centralized state management
+- Updated useDataConnect and useFirebaseAuth to use the app state
+- Enhanced sign-out method to properly clear the app state

 ## Next Steps
 1. Implement vector search for AI-powered partner matching: